 PPS 1 'Delivering Sustainable Development' - The guidance says that planning should promote sustainable and inclusive patterns of development.
 The general theme of PPS1 is that the planning system should contribute to global sustainability by addressing the causes and potential impacts of climate change.
 PPS1 seeks a reduction in energy use and emissions (specifically citing the encouragement of development which reduces the need to travel by private car), and also says that climate change impacts should be taken into account in the location and design of development.
 PPS1 requires local authorities to deliver development that is located in areas which reduce the need to travel by car and provide access to all members of the community to jobs, health, housing, education, shops, leisure, and community facilities.
-PPS1 suggests that the focus for development should be existing centres and discourages any new development which would impact negatively on the environment and actively encourages development which reduces the impacts of climate change.
+PPS1 suggests that the focus for development should be existing centres and discourages any new development which reduces the impacts of climate change.
 Whilst the location of new development continues to be key in this respect, new development should minimise the resources used by (for example) building housing at higher densities on previously developed land.